esi-neuroscience/esi-ntials/README.md

 The objective of this project is to save time and/or reduce mental load trying to answer the ever-recurring question:

 **"I need to do x here.
-I remember I have done something very similar last week/month/year already.
-Where was that again..?"**
+I remember I have done something similar before, but where was that again..?"**

 Thus, everything in this repository is general enough that it has been used at least twice in the past, but still specific enough that cooking it up from scratch is